 Failure to attend a hearing is not grounds for appeal.
 Students who elect not to participate shall have their conduct matter adjudicated regardless of their level of participation.
 Students are still expected to abide by all decisions made by the Office of Student Conduct and comply with any sanctions imposed.

-Witnesses and Relevant Evidence: To present information or witnesses on their behalf for consideration during the Student Conduct Process, subject to reasonable limitations imposed by the Student Conduct Administrator and/or the hearing panel.
+Witnesses and Relevant Evidence: To present information or witnesses on their behalf for consideration during the Student Conduct Process, subject to reasonable limitations imposed by the Student Conduct Administrator and/or the Conduct Board.

 Appeal: To appeal the decision of the Student Conduct Administrator or Conduct Board.